 Novitiate: After an initial period of the postulate period under the guidance of an individuals root teacher, the teacher submits a request to the Prior General to consent to allow the student to recite the intentional simple Bodhisattva vows and become a novice in the Order.
-These vows are not an ordination as such, but the beginning of formal and academic training in preparation for Associate Cleric ordination.
+These vows are the beginning of formal and academic training in preparation for Associate Cleric ordination.
 They will wear a grey gown with a black rakusu.
 This rank may use the title of Brother.